Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions: Framed E2 -structure and logarithmic geometry

 the natural BV-algebra structure on the left-hand side is compatible with the Galois action on the right-hand side, when the homology of the framed disk operad $FD$ is given the Galois action which on $H_k(FD(n),\Q_\ell)$ is given by the $k$th power of the cyclotomic character, i.e.\ a pure Tate motive of weight $-2k$. \end{thm}

 \begin{rem} There is for each $n$ a homotopy equivalence $FD(n) \cong \M_0^{n+1}(\C)$.
 On the face of it, this equivalence has no compatibility at all with operadic composition.
 Nevertheless, it produces the ``correct'' Galois action according to the theorem, as $H_k^\et(\M_0^{n+1},\Q_\ell)$ is a direct sum of copies of $\Q_\ell(k)$.
-Indeed, $\M_0^{n+1} \cong \mathbb G_m^{n} \times \mathrm{PConf}_n(\mathbb A^1)$, and complements of hyperplane arrangements have this purity property of their (co)homology \cite{lehrerhyperplane,kimhyperplane,shapirohyperplane}. \end{rem}
+Indeed: $\M_0^{n+1} \cong \mathbb G_m^{n} \times \mathrm{PConf}_n(\mathbb A^1)/\mathbb G_a$ is isomorphic to the complement of an affine hyperplane arrangement, and complements of hyperplane arrangements have this purity property of their cohomology by \cite{lehrerhyperplane,kimhyperplane,shapirohyperplane}. \end{rem}

 \begin{rem} A consequence of the theorem is that the transcendentally defined Harer stability map $H_\bullet(M_g^1,S^\lambda(V)) \to H_\bullet(M_{g+1}^1,S^\lambda(V))$ is compatible with Galois actions, since the Harer stabilization is multiplication in this BV-algebra by the fundamental class in $H_0(M_1^1)$.
 This was previously known by \cite[Section 4]{hainlooijenga}, see also \cite{levinetubular}. \end{rem} \begin{rem} This result is closely related to conjectures of Cazanave \cite[Section 3.5]{cazanave}.
 It seems very likely that these conjectures, at least with ``little disks'' replaced by ``framed little disks'', can be proved by similar reasoning. \end{rem}